apache/druid/docs/ingestion/kafka-ingestion.md

 ## `spec`

-This section outlines the configuration properties that are specific to supervisor-led streaming ingestion for Kafka.
+This section outlines the configuration properties that are specific to Kafka streaming ingestion.

 For configuration properties shared across all streaming ingestion methods, see [supervisor spec](supervisor.md#spec).